Our Staff

 Office Manager

-Our Church Council.
+Our Church Council

 The Leadership of our church, the Congregation Council, is a strong team of volunteers elected by the congregation to carry out the business of the church and support its ministry.
 The Council is charged with all financial, administrative, business, personnel, and structural guidance.
 Please feel free to contact our Council Members with your questions and ideas about how we “build a church.”

-Karen Walton, Vice President
+Karen Walton, President

 Paul Daniels, Secretary